 Rye grass is a very eco-friendly grass as it gives nutrients back to the soil and eliminates the need for chemicals to control nematodes.
 Interestingly, Annual Ryegrass is also used for fish feed in China.
 Grass-eating species of carp are fed hand-harvested Annual Ryegrass.

 Gulf Annual Ryegrass Use For Turf or Lawns

-Annual Ryegrass, perennial ryegrass or rough bluegrass are the standard grasses used for overseeding.
+Annual Ryegrass, perennial ryegrass or rough bluegrass are the standard grass types used for overseeding lawn grass in the winter.
 The best time to overseed the home lawn is mid to late October, but more accurately after the first frost.
 Annual Ryegrass is the fastest germinating of the three varieties and often the least expensive.
 Annual and perennial ryegrass both grow quickly, especially during late fall and early spring.
 Their water use rates are moderate and fertility requirements are low, maybe one to two pounds of nitrogen over the winter months.

 Overseeding Rate For Lawns With Annual Ryegrass

 You should overseed with annual ryegrass at a rate of about 10-12 pounds of seed per thousand square feet and keep the lawn irrigated for several weeks to insure germination.

 Click on the link below for instructions about overseeding Southern Lawns.